mercedes-arnwine/zwift-project/README.md

-Please follow the following steps to install the project
+Please take the following steps to install the project

 - Clone the project to your local machine
 - Navigate inside the project directory